Close

 The breakdown of the deduction limits is as follows:

-• Individuals (below 60 years) with spouses and dependent children will get a deduction of up to ₹25,000 every year.
+• Individuals (below 60 years old) with spouses and dependent children will receive a yearly deduction of up to ₹25,000.

-• Individuals (above 60 years) with spouses and dependent children will get a deduction of up to ₹50,000 every year.
+• Individuals (over 60 years old) with spouses and dependent children will receive a deduction of up to ₹50,000 every year.

-• Individuals buying a separate policy for their dependent parents can claim an additional ₹25,000 if both parents are below 60 years of age.
+• Individuals buying a separate policy for their dependent parents can claim an additional ₹25,000 if both parents are under 60.

-• In case one of the parents is a senior citizen (above 60 years of age), the individual can claim up to ₹50,000 as a tax deduction.
+• If one of the parents is a senior citizen (above 60 years of age), the individual can claim up to ₹50,000 as a tax deduction.

 • Hindu Undivided Family (HUFs) can claim up to ₹25,000 every year and an additional ₹25,000 for a separate senior citizen policy.